North China Getaway - China

 Location : Xi'an

 Welcome to Xi’an – the capital of Shaanxi Province and the largest city in northwest China.
 Head to the hotel to freshen up and then head on a leader-led walking tour, uncovering what was once the start of the ancient trading route known as the Silk Road.
-Choose to visit the Bell Tower, which according to legend was built to restrain dragons that were causing earthquakes, or the Drum Tower, which is full of instruments once used to mark time and warn the population in emergencies.
-Your leader will also introduce you to the Muslim Quarter, which features narrow streets of quaint shops, lively markets, and a unique mosque.
-Another option is to explore the 13-kilometre-long City Walls and attached Gates.
+Your leader will introduce you to the Muslim Quarter, which features narrow streets of quaint shops, lively food markets, and the life of Chinese Muslims.
+You can choose to visit the Bell Tower, which according to legend was built to restrain dragons that were causing earthquakes, or the Drum Tower, which is full of instruments once used to mark time and warn the population in emergencies after the walking tour.
+Another option is to explore the 13-kilometre-long City Walls and attached Gates and you can rent a bike on top and cycle the whole circle of the City Wall.
 Xi’an’s Silk Road history means it has an exciting mixture of cultures, especially found in its food options – Muslim dishes are a specialty here.
 In the evening, perhaps visit the night markets and try local specialties such as pao mo (lamb broth that you break flat bread into), hand pulled noodles, hotpot or barbecue.

 Location : Xi'an – Overnight Train